 Are there any health worries to be aware of around menopause?

 Menopause itself is not ‘dangerous’.
-However, it’s important to be aware that some hormone changes that occur such as low oestrogen can increase your risk of cardiovascular disease (such as heart attacks and strokes), and bone problems such as osteoporosis (brittle bones).
+However, it’s important to be aware that some hormone changes that occur during this period can present some health concerns.
+For example, low oestrogen can increase your risk of cardiovascular disease (such as heart attacks and strokes), and bone problems such as osteoporosis (brittle bones).

-Normally when women go through the ‘natural menopause’ (after the age of 45) the oestrogen stores are enough that just taking care of yourself by following a healthy diet, taking regular exercise, not smoking and limiting alcohol intake can reduce these risks and improve your overall health.
+Normally when women go through the ‘natural menopause’ (after the age of 45) the oestrogen stores are enough that just taking care of yourself by following a healthy diet, exercising regularly, not smoking and limiting alcohol intake can reduce these risks and improve your overall health.